 Explanation: Here, the class and the method docstrings both can be retrieved, giving context at both structural levels.

-Features of Docstrings in Python
+Key Features and Advantages of Python Docstrings

 This section outlines the capabilities of utilizing docstrings and the advantages of using docstrings over traditional comments in Python.